 Update your Bylaws and Standing Rules

-After your governing documents (those are the PTO bylaws and standing rules) have been updated, make sure to give a copy to every officer and committee chair, so everyone is literally on the same page!
+After the bylaws and standing rules have been updated, make sure to give a copy to every officer and committee chair, so everyone is literally on the same page.

-Another idea to limit the damage to your PTO from theft is to not roll over so much money from year to year in your groups’ checking or savings accounts.
+Another idea to limit the potential hit to your PTO from theft is to not roll over so much money from year to the next,

 With less in the account, the opportunity to steal is lower.